Skip to main content

 Having just arrived, I had no idea where the procession actually happens, so I walked the block down to the Mekong River, thinking that was the most logical route for an old Buddhist tradition.
 I was wrong.

-After 45 minutes of walking around soaked, a local finally pointed me toward the actual street where the monks pass at around 6 a.m.
+After 45 minutes of walking around, soaked, a local finally pointed me toward the actual street where the monks pass at around 6 a.m.

 The Setup: 100,000 Kip and a White Cloth

 Once I got to the right spot, the rest was simple, kind of.
 A woman selling rice and packaged snacks waved me over.
-I paid 100,000 kip for a basket of rice and pre-wrapped snacks.
+I paid 100,000 kip (less than $5 USD) for a basket of rice and pre-wrapped snacks.
 She wrapped a white cloth over my shoulder (a sign of respect during the offering), and pointed me to a low stool already lined up with a few other people.

 And we waited.
 Soaking wet.
 In the half-light.